PlantFern/food-diary/README.md

 # food-diary
-This project is a food diary application that helps users track their daily meals, nutritional intake, weight, body fat percentage, and sleep duration.
-It also allows trainers, doctors, and dietitians to monitor users' food diaries and track their progress.
+This project is a food diary application that enables users to record their daily meals, calorie and nutrient intake, weight, body fat percentage, and sleep duration.
+The application supports different user roles, allowing trainers, doctors, and dietitians to register and monitor the diaries of users who grant them access.